Genivia/ugrep/README.md

                   Prints a zero-byte after the file name.

            -z, --decompress
                   Decompress files to  search,  when  compressed.
-If  -O  or  -t  is specified,  also  searches compressed files with matching exten- sions.
-Supports compression formats  .gz,  .bz,  .bz2,  .bzip2, .lzma, .xz.
+Tape  archives (.tar  and  compressed  .tar.gz,  .taz,  .tgz,  .tpz  files) are searched for matching files.
+If -O, -M,  or  -t  is  specified, searches compressed and archived files with the specified exten- sions and magic bytes.
+This version  of  ugrep  supports  .tar, .tar.gz, .taz, .tgz, .tpz, .gz,

            If no FILE arguments are specified, or if a `-' is specified, the stan- dard input is used, unless recursive searches are specified which exam-